ietf-dmsc/Charter/dmsc-charter.md

 * Discovery of suitable peer agents via the AI Agent Gateway.
 * Agents registration and capabilities information synchronize among the distributed AI Agent Gateways within the same domain.
 * Inter-domain AI Agents related information exchange and trust establishment, including semantic interoperability for agent capabilities, intents, tasks, and context across gateways and domains
-* Sustained high performance and operational visibility for the AI Agents communication.
+* Operational visibility for the AI Agents communication.

 To address these challenges, the Dynamic, Multi-Agent, Secured Collaboration (DMSC) working group will explore solutions for defining interoperable protocols and mechanisms that enables AI agents to collaborate effectively in complex human-driven tasks.
 This work will focus on core aspects of collaboration—such as distributed agent registration, discovery, request coordination, and secure inter‑agent communication